-Just days after that jury concluded (somehow) that Dark Horse infringed on Joyful Noise, a new ridiculous claim appeared and made headlines.
+Just days after a jury concluded that Dark Horse infringed on Joyful Noise, a new claim appeared, made headlines and has definitely been received by some as that sort of “reaching” suit.
 Lady Gaga’s “Shallow,” the biggest song from A Star Is Born and a Billboard number one came under fire for being too similar to Steve Ronsen’s “Almost.”

 And here, of course, is “Shallow.”